 International Moving Insurance

 You have probably put a lot of time into considering your international relocation.
-If you are preparing for your move, SDC International Shipping’s relocation specialist and logistics teams have probably already been in contact with you many times.
+If you are preparing for your move, a relocation specialist or logistics teams have probably already been in contact with you many times.
 By now, you know that you should probably purchase insurance.

 It is common knowledge that self-insuring against certain losses may be more economical than buying insurance from a third party, even so, we offer several options for insurance coverage for our client convenience.
 Which one best meets the needs of your family’s overseas shipment?
 This document will list what you must know about these different international moving insurance options.
 We hope that it will help you make the best relocation insurance decision.